Mayim Bialik: The New York Times op-ed

-Bialik married Michael Stone on August 31, 2003, in a Victorian-themed ceremony that included traditional Jewish wedding customs.
-They have two sons together.
-They announced their divorce in November 2012, and it was finalized six months later.

-Bialik returned to television in 2010, as opposed to continuing her scientific career, so she could spend more time with her children.
+Religious beliefs

 In a 2012 interview, Bialik called herself an "aspiring Modern Orthodox".
-During the 2014 Gaza Conflict, she donated money to the Israel Defense Forces for armored vests.
 She has also appeared in several YouTube cameos as Blossom and Amy Farrah Fowler, asking questions about Jewish beliefs.
 The videos are produced by Allison Josephs, Bialik's Judaism study partner, whom she met with the help of Partners in Torah.
+Bialik is a frequent contributor to the Jewish parenting website, Kveller.